General

 • The hard disk is not working as it should

-In addition, this security concern can indeed be worrying as it allows easy access to any individual who is aware of the link.
+In addition, this security concern can be worrying as it allows easy access to any individual aware of the link.
 Likewise, tools are also there to search the internet for these types of insecure cloud distribution.

 Moreover, data loss in the cloud could result in deleted or corrupted data, malware attacks, hardware malfunctions, and loss of access because of natural calamities for which the cloud service provider isn’t ready.
-And so, your eCommerce company must perform regular backups to address this concern to minimize such risks.
+So, your eCommerce company must perform regular backups to address this concern and minimize such risks.

 Some types of data that your company must back up are: